mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSPlaintextTBM;
 ~~~~~

-The `membership_tag` field in the MLSPlaintext object authenticates the
+The `membership_tag` field in the MLSPlaintext object authenticates the sender's
-sender's membership in the group.
-For an MLSPlaintext with a sender type other
+membership in the group.
+For an MLSPlaintext with a sender type other than
-than `member`, this field MUST be set to the zero-length octet string.
-For
+`member`, this field MUST be omitted.
+For messages sent by members, it MUST be
-messages sent by members, it MUST be set to the following value:
+present and set to the following value:

 ~~~~~
 membership_tag = MAC(membership_key, MLSPlaintextTBM);